Headshed/cube-integration/CallOutcomesAPI.md

 > HTTP Response: 200 OK

 ` {campaign_id} ` is mandatory as a URL parameter.
 ` from_date` and ` to_date ` are optional query parameters.
-Will return data from "today" one ofthem are not specified.
+Will return data from "today" one of them are not specified.

 ### Pagination
 As the result may contain many responses, we use Pagination to limit the number of results fetched in one go.